-• There are three divisions for dogs in UpDog freestyle based upon height: Mini, Midi, and Maxi.
+- There are four divisions for dogs in UpDog freestyle based upon height: Mini, Midi, Maxi and Mega.
 These are the same divisions accounted for in UpDog agility crossover games.
 The divisions are defined as follows:

-Mini Division: Under 13"
+- Mini Division: Under 13"

-Midi Division: 13"-17"
+- Midi Division: 13"-17"

-Maxi Division: Over 17"
+- Maxi Division: Over 17" and under 23"

+- Mega Division: 23" and over

 - Height cards from officially sanctioned agility venues are accepted as proof of "height".
 Accepted venues for height cards: AKC, USDAA.
 If a height card from ASCA, CPE or NADAC can be used to determine eligibility it will be allowed.
 Because these venues do not print the dog's exact height on the card these will be accepted on a case-by-case basis.
 If the dog has no pre-existing height card from an accepted agility venue measuring will be done on site via PVC wickets set at 13" and 17".
-The dog's withers must fit under the wicket (when standing on a level hard surface) without touching. - Depending upon the numbers of entries in each division, a club may decide to include all dogs within one division and provide placements (1st, 2nd, and 3rd) for only 3 teams.
-If a club decides to offer more than one dog division at their event, but less than three, they will need to accommodate competitors with dogs at the missing level by allowing them to enter the level that most closely matches the height of their dog.
-For example: If a club offers the mini and the maxi divisions, but not the midi division, the club should allow a 16 " dog to enter the maxi division.
+The dog's withers must fit under the wicket (when standing on a level hard surface) without touching. (not needed information for freestyle rules)

+- Depending upon the numbers of entries in each division, a club may decide to include all dogs within one division and provide placements (1st, 2nd, and 3rd) for only 3 teams.
+If a club decides to offer more than one dog division at their event, but less than four, they will need to accommodate competitors with dogs at the missing

+level by allowing them to enter the level that most closely matches the height of their dog.
+For example: If a club offers the mini and the maxi divisions, but not the midi division, the club should allow a 16" dog to enter the maxi division.